Oppo F5/F5 Youth: Reception

 The Oppo F5 was also reviewed by Abhishek Baxi from Android Authority on 26 August 2018 in an article titled "Great selfies come at a premium".
 After spending two weeks with the phone, Baxi wrote that the phone did not fit well with its 'selfie expert' claim.
 According to the review, the phone's overall performance was enough to satisfy most people, but wrote that there were better and cheaper alternatives in the market.
 Baxi criticized the phone's plastic covered back and heavy weight, but commended the ergonomic build of the phone, noting the rounded edges and the ease of single-handed use.
 He claimed that the display had great viewing angles, showing clear and crisp color accuracy, despite being under direct sunlight.
 Baxi said that processor and chipset of the phone performed decently "if you don't stretch it too much".
 Again, the micro USB charging port has been criticized by the reviewer, as it did not support fast charging.
 His review of the camera has also claimed that it was heavily dependent on the lighting, as there is a noticeable quality drop in low lighting conditions, but is more than capable of taking high-quality images.

 In a heavily positive review, the Oppo F5 Youth was reviewed by Criss Galit from Gadget Pilipinas.
 Galit labelled the phone as "Great Value for Less".
 Galit started off by complementing the generous screen to body ratio and adds on to this by saying that "it doesn't feel like you're holding a 6-inch smartphone", as it feels comfortable when holding this in use.
 The reviewer describes the display of this phone as crisp, vibrant, and color accurate, even when placed under direct sunlight.
 He writes that the quality of the phone's audio is loud and crisp, with a present bass, but can sound slightly affected when playing at full volume.
 Galit applauded the operating system of the phone, as it is simple, clean, and pleasant to the eyes.
 Both the front-facing and rear camera are heavily commended by the reviewer, as they are capable of capturing sharp and accurate images with "true-to-life" color reproduction, even under low light conditions.
 The chipset of the phone was also praised by Galit, as it was powerful enough to run high-end games smoothly.
-He also briefly added that the battery life of this phone was not an issue, as one full charge was sufficient enough for a full day's use.
+He also briefly added that the battery life of this phone was not an issue, as one full charge was sufficient for a full day's use.
 Galit had come to the verdict that the Oppo F5 Youth was simply a more affordable version of the F5, as they possess very similar specifications, but was significantly cheaper for the performance it delivers.